nahuhh/xmrwallet/README.md

 Help us translate Monerujo!
 You can find instructions [On Taiga](https://taiga.getmonero.org/project/erciccione-monero-localization/wiki/monerujo), and if you need help/support, open an issue or contact the Localization Workgroup.
 You can find us on the freenode channel `#monero-translations`, also relayed on [MatterMost](https://mattermost.getmonero.org/monero/channels/monero-translations), and matrix/riot.

 ### Disclaimer
-You may lose all your AEON if you use this App.
+You may lose all your WOW if you use this App.
+Always make sure to have your seed words safe.

 ### HOW TO BUILD
 Check out [the instructions](doc/BUILDING-external-libs.md)

 ### Donations
-- WOW: Wo4g66NnQsd2XvoLjn9RATRK6QS4w1UXmZrQJwRKn8HX9kqNpoAMbqKi9JmQMz5pMbRdW6Zahjcu57JXcYWk4zVk2w47gu6Dq
+- WOW: Wo4g66NnQsd2XvoLjn9RATRK6QS4w1UXmZrQJwRKn8HX9kqNpoAMbqKi9JmQMz5pMbRdW6Zahjcu57JXcYWk4zVk2w47gu6Dq (OpenAlias: monerujo.io)
-- XMR: 4AdkPJoxn7JCvAby9szgnt93MSEwdnxdhaASxbTBm6x5dCwmsDep2UYN4FhStDn5i11nsJbpU7oj59ahg8gXb1Mg3viqCuk
+- XMR: 4AdkPJoxn7JCvAby9szgnt93MSEwdnxdhaASxbTBm6x5dCwmsDep2UYN4FhStDn5i11nsJbpU7oj59ahg8gXb1Mg3viqCuk (OpenAlias: monerujo.io)
-- AEON: WmsfCJfmd6QQ84Rfb2mD1y7ryBzvTiQ8MMngmgRjxDMCCkeuChA9B9ZRNZyQyjgH1zdQMBXeQB9vZhUwPHmLGhyo2nMoE2ARv